Japan stocks retreat from 33-year peak ahead of Fed policy decision

 By Kevin Buckland

-TOKYO, Sept 20 (Reuters) - Japan's Topix index slipped on Wednesday from a 33-year peak scaled last week, with investor mood turning cautious ahead of a raft of key central bank policy decisions including the Bank of Japan and the U.S. Federal Reserve.
+TOKYO, Sept 20 (Reuters) - Japan's Topix index slipped further on Wednesday from a 33-year peak scaled last week, with investor mood turning cautious ahead of a raft of key central bank policy decisions, including from the Bank of Japan (BOJ) and the U.S. Federal Reserve.

-Resource stocks led declines after crude oil prices eased from 10-month peaks, while shippers and other stocks with higher dividends continued to outperform.
+Resource stocks led declines after crude oil prices eased from 10-month peaks, while shippers and other stocks with higher dividends continued to outperform in the run-up to a BOJ meeting that could result in a surprise shift in loose policy.

-The Bank of Japan will announce its policy decision on Friday after the conclusion of a two-day policy meeting.
+The BOJ will announce its policy decision on Friday after the conclusion of a two-day policy meeting.

 While the Nikkei is likely to trade in a fairly narrow range ahead of the Fed decision, investors will be keeping a careful eye on the U.S. yields, according to Nomura Securities strategist Kazuo Kamitani.